Resettlement/renewal from abroad

 • DUO

-• National Highway Administration (if there is a license plate in your name)
+• Dutch Vehicle Authority (if a license plate is registered in your name)

-• Departments within the Zoetermeer municipality such as Taxation, Education, Care and Income
+• Departments within the municipality of Zoetermeer such as Taxes, Education, Healthcare and Income

-Appointment first registration or resettlement or re-registration from abroad
+Appointment for first registration or resettlement or re-registration from abroad

-If you have made an appointment you will receive a confirmation email.
-This e-mail contains a link that allows you to change or delete your appointment yourself.
+If you have made an appointment, you will receive a confirmation by email.
+This email contains a link with which you can change or delete your appointment yourself.

 • For Dutch nationality ⇒ your passport or identity card.